TylerTemp/SaintsField/README.md

 2.  if the drawer hijacks the `CustomEditor`, it must fall to the rest drawers

-    NOTE: In many cases `Odin` does not fallback to the rest drawers, but only to `Odin` and Unity's default drawers.
+    NOTE: In many cases `Odin` does not fall back to the rest drawers, but only to `Odin` and Unity's default drawers.
 So sometimes things will not work with `Odin`

 Special Note: